-After the completion of this offering, Warren B. Kanders will continue to beneficially own shares representing more than 50% of the voting power of our shares eligible to vote in the election of directors.
-As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the NYSE.
+After the completion of this offering, Warren B. Kanders may be deemed to control shares representing more than 50% of the voting power of our shares eligible to vote in the election of directors.
+As a result, we may be deemed to be a "controlled company" within the meaning of the corporate governance standards of the NYSE.
 Under these corporate governance standards, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance standards, including the requirements (1) that a majority of our board of directors consists of independent directors, (2) that our board of directors has a compensation committee that is comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (3) that our board of directors has a nominating/corporate governance committee that is comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.

 If we were to rely on any of the above-stated exemptions, you may not have the same protections afforded to stockholders of companies that are subject to all of these corporate governance requirements.
-However, following this offering, we do not intend to utilize any of the corporate governance exemptions for a "controlled company".
-Furthermore, in the event that we cease to be a "controlled company" and our shares continue to be listed on the NYSE, we will be required to comply with these NYSE corporate governance standards.
+However, whether or not we are deemed to be a "controlled company" following this offering, we do not intend to utilize any of the corporate governance exemptions for a "controlled company".
+Furthermore, in the event that we are not found to be a "controlled company" and our shares continue to be listed on the NYSE, we will be required to comply with these NYSE corporate governance standards.